Allison Ragsdale Photography

 My name is Gina Maria Rosato and I am the artist behind Route 550 Gifts and The Creative Crackerjack.
 I was born in Brooklyn, New York and raised in New Jersey after my dad grew weary of working in the city.
-My brother and I were fortunate enough to grow up wandering the beaches of the Atlantic and running through the farm fields and forests of the Garden State (yes New Jersey is really rural 😉).
+My brother and I were fortunate enough to grow up wandering the beaches of the Atlantic and running through the farm fields and forests of the Garden State (yes NJ is really rural 😉).

 I’ve spent most of my life studying the visual arts, and they’ve always been a part of my identity since I can remember.
 In his youth, my father was a skilled oil painter and pastel artist, but he never pursued an art career because he needed to focus on immediate employment after graduating from high school and the Vietnam war draft was nipping at his heels.